shencode76/4400_FlightReview_NLP/README.md

 ```

-We use scikit-learn's DecisionTreeClassifier with default hyperparameters, and evaluate the model on the testing set using accuracy, confusion matric, MSE and F1-score with the optimale min_sample_split value and optimal min_sample_leaf value.
+We use scikit-learn's DecisionTreeClassifier with default hyperparameters, and evaluate the model on the testing set using accuracy, confusion matric, and MSE score with the optimale min_sample_split value and optimal min_sample_leaf value.
 The aim is to predict customers response to recommend the airlines they took based on the satisfaction score of each service they enjoyed during flight.
 In addition, we apply Bagging approach to understand the importnace of each feature contains in the training dataset.

 ```
 from sklearn.tree import DecisionTreeClassifier